-Dynegy Inc. (DYN)’s directors were sued by an investor claiming they wrongfully agreed to transfer power plants from a unit the company later put into bankruptcy to benefit billionaire Carl Icahn and other shareholders.
+Dynegy Inc. (DYN:US)’s directors were sued by an investor claiming they wrongfully agreed to transfer power plants from a unit the company later put into bankruptcy to benefit billionaire Carl Icahn and other shareholders.

 Board members of Houston-based Dynegy, the U.S.’s fourth- largest independent power producer by revenue, should be held liable for damaging the company by shifting the coal-fired plants to keep them out of bankruptcy, Cleo Zahariades said today in a Delaware Chancery Court lawsuit.
 A bankruptcy examiner in March found the move amounted to a “fraudulent transfer” that harmed creditors.

 Directors “were fully aware and participated in the improper actions taken by Dynegy and its subsidiaries, as well as the cover-up of the fraudulent transfer,” Zahariades said in the complaint filed in Wilmington.

 Dynegy put units including Dynegy Holdings LLC into Chapter 11 bankruptcy in November after bondholders sued Dynegy in New York state court over the power-plant shift.